 Disordered Eating Isn’t About the Food

 In my experience, if people see you eating they think that you’re okay, but often that’s far from the truth.
-Food, like substances, are simply a band aid for the discomfort underneath.
+Food, like a substance, is simply a band-aid for the discomfort underneath.
 If we think about an eating disorder as being the only coping mechanism for Monica, then at the dinner party whenever she’s happy or uncomfortable she’s going to want to reach for her closest coping tool – the eating disorder.
-Holiday parties are triggering because of the mass amounts of food and navigating all the people at the celebration (Using Coping Skills In Eating Disorder Recovery).
+Holiday parties are triggering because of the mass amounts of food and navigating all the people at the celebration (Using Coping Skills in Eating Disorder Recovery).

-Say These Things to Someone With Disordered Eating
+Say These Things Around the Holidays to Someone with Disordered Eating

 As we talked about above, it can be good practice not to assume that people do or do not have an eating disorder.
 Still, let’s say that we know that cousin Monica was in treatment and she’s in recovery from an eating disorder.